amrvac/amrvac/tests/hd/implosion/implosion.md

 This is a problem on a closed domain involving shock front formation and interaction, enriched by possible Richtmyer-Meshkov instability development.
-Quantify for the latter the deposition/growth of vorticity (its component perpendicular to the plane).
+One can quantify for the latter instability the deposition and growth of vorticity on the contact discontinuity (in 2D: use its component perpendicular to the plane).
 Verify that conservation is perfect when using a conservative discretization scheme (inspect/use the log file).

 The 2D setup is discussed in Liska & Wendroff, SIAM J. Sci.
 Comput.
 25 , 3, pp.